uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

 ``docs``
 ==============================================================================

-Running ``./csfg docs`` will build or rebuild the Docker images that are required for the CS Field Guide system.
+Running ``./csfg docs`` will remove any existing documentation and build a fresh copy of the documentation for the CS Field Guide.
-When you run this command for the first time it can take roughly 15 to 30 minutes depending on your computer and internet speed.

-Images are only required to be built once, unless the image specifications change.

 -----------------------------------------------------------------------------